Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 * Several paragraphs describing the functional differences between Blazegraph and Mulgara

-  * [Blazegraph™](https://www.blazegraph.com/) is a ultra high-performance graph database supporting Apache TinkerPop™ and RDF/SPARQL APIs.
+  * The new `isle-blazegraph` image was built using [Blazegraph™](https://www.blazegraph.com/) which is a ultra high-performance graph database supporting Apache TinkerPop™ and RDF/SPARQL APIs.
 It supports up to 50 Billion edges on a single machine.
 Formerly known as BigData.

-* Setting expectations for the upgrade.
+The intended use is solely for maintaining performant support of large Fedora repositories containing millions of objects.

   * Why use this component with ISLE?
     * Islandora users who have Fedora repositories with over 600K~ objects ingested have reported issues with using the default Mulgara triplestore used for indexing objects ingested into the Fedora repository.
 These issues include crashes, extreme performance slowdowns,system timeouts and more.
 Blazegraph is used to replace Mulgara as the triplestore and to deliver a higher level of performance for larger Fedora repositories.
 Please note the threshold given above for object count is an compilation of the anecdotal ranges gathered by the Islandora community.
 In some cases the number is as low as 600K~ when endusers report challenges, others haven't encountered issues until the 1 million object count.